The codegen allows specifying scripts it can run for you in certain events.

 Triggered in case of a general error in the codegen.
 The argument is a string containing the error.

-Not all the files will be actually written to the file-system, because this is triggered before checking if the file has changed since last execution.
+Not all the files will be written to the file system, because this is triggered before checking if the file has changed since last execution.

-If the content of the file hasn't changed since last execution - this hooks won't be triggered.
+If the content of the file hasn't changed since the last execution - this hook won't be triggered.

-Triggered after a file is written to the file-system.
+Triggered after a file is written to the file system.
 Executed with the path for the file.
-If the content of the file hasn't changed since last execution - this hooks won't be triggered.
+If the content of the file hasn't changed since the last execution - this hook won't be triggered.